Taylor Swift sweeps top prize at American Music Awards

 "I know the journey and your career has not always been an easy one but tonight I applaud and admire you for being so strong and so positive and so humble and so focused.
 It's amazing how you always manage to take the good from your experiences," Fenty said.

-Rihanna, who has sold 50 million albums across the world and is the best-selling digital artist in history, also picked up the favorite female soul/R&B award.
+Rihanna, who has sold 50 million albums across the world and is the best-selling digital artist in history, also picked up the favourite female soul/R&B award.

 Some of pop music's biggest names performed at the ceremony, including Katy Perry, Lady Gaga, Miley Cyrus and Christina Aguilera.
 Notably absent was last year's big winner Justin Bieber, who failed to score any nominations this year.